 How the IDF-soldiers acted

 My first morning in Hebron: A young Israeli soldier was standing in his watching post at the entrance of the Jewish Tel Rumeida neighbourhood, where also some Palestinian families live.
-The soldier called upon a Palestinian ten year old boy that was walking up the hill to approach him.
+The soldier called upon a Palestinian ten-year-old boy that was walking up the hill to approach him.
 The boy was remarkably scared, and hesitantly dragged his feet towards the soldier.
 When the boy came up close the soldier made a move towards the kid.
-In this instant my heart started to pump faster since I was certain he was going to arrest or beat the boy, so I took up my camera ready to film the brutality.
-Instead, to my huge astounishment, he shakes the boys hand and put the other on his shoulder.
+In this instant my heart started to pump faster since I was certain he was going to attack, but to my astonishment, he shakes the boys hand and put the other on his shoulder.
 The soldier started to speak casually with the boy.
 Instantly the Palestinian kid smiled and they spoke and joked for a couple of minutes in the July heat.
 I felt relieved, extremely surprised, took down my camera.
 Nothing here to film.

 At one point a soldier made a move of his hand at my direction to show that I should approach him.
 He wanted to ask me a few questions: How could I work for Fatah, call myself human rights activist, while they just killed a gay Palestinian by tying him up to a car and driving his more and more molested body through downtown Hebron? (a few metres from where we were standing) I was pretty shocked.
 Am I getting human rights lessons from an IDF soldier?
 I said whitewashing, pinkwashing, he did not understand my point about the washing business.
 But I thought about what he had said.
 I did not care.
 Those that I work for are Fatah people, moderates, peace activists, even Jewish Israelis.
 The Palestinian Sharia law, however unjust, does not justify the Israeli occupation.
 Hence the washing allegations I threw to the soldier.